MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 First choose and navigate to the directory that you want to house the files that you are working with.

+Use cd to go into directories and .. to go out

 ![png](../images/cdDocs.png)

-Then you will create or obtain a .py file and place it in this directory
+Then you will create or obtain a .py file and place or move it into this directory

 .py files have been provided